yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 11. Documentation

 - Required.
-- Include any flowcharts here.
 - Explain what the application does, how it works, etc.
+- Include any other information/explanations (including flowcharts) here.
 - IMPORTANT: Explain how to run your application with **ordered** steps!
 - IMPORTANT: Elaborate on any other technologies that you used.
 - IMPORTANT: Showcase your application (with either a video or screenshots)!
 If the application doesn't run on our end, we'll have a good idea of what it looks like.